The-Soft-Robotics-Forum/fluidic-machine-bestiary/README.md

 The current fluidic connection standard is 2mm x 2mm square channels, due to its relative ease of manufacturing on FDM machines.
 Do not worry if your models do not meet this standard; it is likely to evolve in the future to cater to the community's needs.

+You will notice that there are also .stl meshes in the parent directory of each step file subfolder.
+This is because Github has a direct web view for this format.
+You can thus easily look up and compare the individual parts visually.
+Once you find what you need, you can easily locate the component's respective .step file in the dedicated folder.

 # Associated work
 The Flex Printer is an open-source 3D printing platform which makes printing ultra-flexible elastomers easy, reliable, and fast.
 It's one of the best ways to quickly get up and running, printing and experimenting with your own soft machines.
 You can find out more on the [Flex Printer repository](https://github.com/The-Soft-Robotics-Forum/flex-printer).